MicrosoftDocs/dynamics-365-intelligent-order-management/topics/insights-reports.md

     - **Next level in hierarchy** and **Expand all down one level in the hierarchy** – Expand levels down in the hierarchy of data.
 For example, you can expand from **Months** to **Quarters**.
     - **Filters on visual** – Show the current filters that affect the visual.
     - **Focus mode** – Go to an expanded view of the visual.
     - **Export data** – Export the underlying data to a file in comma-separated values (CSV) format.
-Any filters that affect the visual is used in the export.
+Any filters that affect the visual are used in the export.
     - **Show as a table** – View the underlying data for the visual in table format.
     - **Spotlight** – Highlight the visual.
     - **Get insights** – View automatically generated Insights for the visual, if they're available.